 Total Time: 25 minutes

 Tostones, also known as patacones, are twice-fried slices of green plantain (a type of bananas), mainly found in the Caribbean and Latin American cuisine.
-Best of all, this recipe gives you a healthier version of tostones, thanks to the assistance of the air fryer.
+Best of all, the scrumptious air fryer side recipe gives you a healthier version of tostones, since it uses little to no oil.

 Before baking the plantain, you must handle them first by peeling the fruit lengthwise and slicing the flesh into 1-inch thick pieces.
 Then fry for the first time with olive oil.
 Once done, smash these pieces and dip them in seasoned water for the second frying time.